naimsolong/dropee-assignment/README.md

 After done install all required services, may follow these step:

 1. Clone this repo
-2. Make sure .env file has been set
+2. Make sure already created a database and the .env file has been set
 3. Install required Composer package
 	```
 	composer install